fremag/MemoScope.Net/README.md

 ##Is it a debugger ?
 **No**: you can **NOT** run the process step by step or add any breakpoint.
-The dump file is static,nothing is dynamic.
+The dump file is static, nothing is dynamic.

-**But**: you can see object contents and call stacks so you can find why your process is locked or in an infinite loop for instance.
+**But**: you can see objects' content and call stacks so you can find why your process is locked or in an infinite loop for instance.

 ## Is it "better" than...
 ### WinDbg